Onyjenny/LITA-PROJECT-WORK/README.md

 - analyze usage behavior and engagement metrics
 - develop insights to tailor marketing strategies for each customer segment
-- Highlight trends and patterns that can inform strategic decisions.
+- highlight trends and patterns that can inform strategic decisions.
 - enhance customer retention,suggest intervention to improve retention rate.

 ### Data Source